michaellimair/cs261-group8/backend/README.md

 print(_('hello_world'))
 ```
-2. In this folder, run `python -m manage.py makemessages -a`
+2. In the folder of this readme file, run `python -m manage.py makemessages -a`.
 3. Write all the proper strings for translations in the file `cs261/locale/[language]/LC_MESSAGES/django.po`.
 4. Compile the message files by running `python -m manage.py compilemessages` in this folder.
 5. If the compilation is successful, you will see an update to the `cs261/locale/[language]/LC_MESSAGES/django.mo` file.